effml-postech/blog-post/content/docs/spring24/04_/_index.md

 ### Compare with similar works
 - Qi et al. (2020) argue that multi-token prediction encourages planning, improves representations and prevents the overfitting on local patterns that can result from teacher-forced training.
 However, their technical approach replicates the residual stream n-fold while ours allows for compute-matched comparisons and makes the residual representations participate more directly in the auxiliary loss terms.
-- Stern et al. (2018) and Cai et al. (2024) propose model finetunings with multi-token prediction for faster inference but do not study the effects of such a loss during pretraining.
+- Stern et al. (2018) and Cai et al. (2024) propose model finetunings with multi-token prediction for faster inference but do not study the effects of such a loss during pre-training.

 # Conclusion
-Author propose using multi-token prediction loss instead of next-token prediction loss for pretraining language models.
-This pretraining scheme has shown improvements across various tasks, notably in code tasks.
+Author propose using multi-token prediction loss instead of next-token prediction loss for pre-training language models.
+This pre-training scheme has shown improvements across various tasks, notably in code tasks.

 # Discussion
 - For each task and dataset, the optimal number of heads $n$ varies.
 I would like to see more correlations between dataset characteristics and the optimal $n$.
 - I would like to see more evidence of the global capturing ability of multi-token prediction loss in other experimental settings.
-- Authors demonstrates cases including $(n=4, n'=1)$, $(n=4, n'=1)$, and $(n=1, n'=1)$ on the code task, where $n$ and $n'$ denote number of pretraining head and that of finetuning head.
+- Authors demonstrates cases including $(n=4, n'=1)$, $(n=4, n'=1)$, and $(n=1, n'=1)$ on the code task, where $n$ and $n'$ denote number of pre-training head and that of finetuning head.
 However, I would like to see the $(n=1, n'=4)$ setting result on the code task.
 Conducting this experiment would help determine if the $n=4$ case still outperforms the $(n=1, n'=4)$ setting.
-If so, the author's argument for pretraining with the multi-task prediction scheme would be further substantiated.
+If so, the author's argument for pre-training with the multi-task prediction scheme would be further substantiated.
 - I would like to study more about multi-token prediction head experiments on multi-token prediction loss with stride=2,4,8,16 ...
 (This paper shows only with stride=1 setting, predicting consecutive tokens) or extremely large number of multi-token prediction head setting.

 # Reference